AdrianNunez/AdrianNunez.github.io/_posts/2016-12-14-the-keras-tutorial-introduction.md

 [global]
 floatX = float32
 device = gpu0

-[nvcc]
+[lib]
-fastmath = True
+cnmem = 1.0

+[blas]
+ldflags="-L/usr/lib/openblas-base -lopenblas"
 {% endhighlight %}

 If you want to use the CPU change 'gpu0' to 'cpu'.
 With this final steps we should have keras ready to work with Theano.

 ### Our first Neural Network

-First I will say that Keras has two different structures to create Neural Networks: the Sequential Model or the Functional API.
+First I will say that Keras has two different structures to create Neural Networks: the Sequential Model and the Functional API.
 We will work with the second one through the tutorial as it allows more freedom.
-If you have heard about the Graph Model I have to say that it has been removed (therefore it's deprecated) in the version 1.0 ([link](https://github.com/fchollet/keras/issues/2802#issuecomment-221314411)).
+If you have heard about the Graph Model I have to say that it was removed (therefore it's now deprecated) in the version 1.0 ([link](https://github.com/fchollet/keras/issues/2802#issuecomment-221314411)).

-Let's start coding!
+So let's start coding!
 Our first neural network is going to have a single input and a final dense layer (which will be the output).
 The example code can also be shown in the [Keras Models section](https://keras.io/models/model/) but we will go through each of the lines to understand better what we are doing.

 {% highlight python %}
 from keras.models import Model